Introduction to Arithmetic Groups: Γ -equivariant quotients of G/P (optional)

-In this section, we explain how to prove \cref{blackbox}.
 The space~$Z$ is not known explicitly, so it is difficult to study directly.
-Instead, we will look at the algebra of functions on it.
-(This is the usual practice in modern algebraic geometry.)
-In order to deal with the measurable map~$\psi$, it is natural to consider a class of measurable functions.
-Thus, we note that $\psi$ induces a $\Gamma$-equivariant inclusion
+Instead, as in the proof of the ergodic decomposition in \cref{ErgDecompSect}, we will look at the $\sigma$-algebra $\Bool(Z)$ of Borel sets, modulo the sets of measure~$0$.
+(We will think of this as the set of $\{0,1\}$-valued functions in $\LL\infty(Z)$, by identifying each set with its characteristic function.)
+Note that $\psi$ induces a $\Gamma$-equivariant inclusion

-\csee{B(Z)InjectsEx}.
-Furthermore, it is simpler to look at only the subsets $\Bool(Z)$ and $\Bool(G/P)$ consisting of $\{0,1\}$-valued functions (the characteristic functions of sets).
-These are Boolean algebras under the usual set-theoretic operations of union and complement.
-Via the inclusion $\psi^*$, we can identify $\Bool(Z)$ with a Boolean subalgebra of $\Bool(G/P)$: